revunix/revRadio/README.md

 This will create and run a Docker container with your bot, including FFmpeg for streaming.

-## Rich Presence
+## Rich Presence and Status Updates

-The bot uses Discord Rich Presence to show the current song title.
-Ensure that the `client_id` in your `config.ini` is set correctly for Rich Presence to work.
+The bot uses Discord Rich Presence to show the current song title and updates its status every 120 seconds.
+It also maintains a dedicated update channel where it posts currently playing tracks with cover art from Spotify.

+## New Features in v1.1.1

+- **Auto-Reconnect**: Bot now automatically reconnects when disconnected
+- **Stream Recovery**: Maintains playback state when moved between channels
+- **Enhanced Stability**: Better error handling and recovery mechanisms
+- **Interactive Menus**: New dropdown and button interfaces for station selection
+- **Improved Status Updates**: More reliable song title and cover art updates

 ## Troubleshooting

 - **Bot not updating Rich Presence**: Ensure that Discord is running and that you have set the correct `client_id` in `config.ini`.
 - **Bot not joining the voice channel**: Verify that the bot has the necessary permissions and that the `default_voice_channel_id` is correct.
+- **Stream interruptions**: Use the `!fix` command to restart the current stream if you experience playback issues.
 - **Error installing dependencies**: Ensure you have Python 3.11 or later and that `ffmpeg` is properly installed.
+- **Bot disconnecting**: The bot will now automatically attempt to reconnect and resume playback.

 ## Contributing